David Price (Royal Navy officer): Naval career

 In 1844 he married Elizabeth Taylor, daughter of John Taylor and niece of Admiral William Taylor, and in 1846 was promoted to superintendent of Sheerness Dockyard, remaining there until promotion to rear admiral on 6 November 1850 and then to the post of the Royal Navy's Commander-in-Chief, Pacific, in August 1853.
 Arriving there just before the declaration of the Crimean War, he proved tactful, courteous but indecisive and difficult in his dealings with working with his French colleague Auguste Febvrier Despointes.
 The French and British fleets slowly advanced across the Pacific, spending a long time at the Marquesas Islands and Honolulu (where the English and French squadrons met in July 1854 and worked to reduce American influence).
 On 25 July 1854 the combined force sailed to meet two Russian frigates reported to be in the area, finding them dismantled at Petropavlovsk.
 An attack on them was planned for 31 August 1854 but on that morning Admiral Price was killed by a discharge of his own pistol.
 Command transferred to Sir Frederick Nicolson, who postponed the attack until 4 September, on which day the Russians decisively beat it back.

-N.N.Muravyov wrote at his letter to the admiral-general of the Russian fleet, Grand Duke Konstantin Nikolaevich about the battle in Petropavlovsk:
+N. N. Muravyov wrote in a letter to the admiral-general of the Russian fleet, Grand Duke Konstantin Nikolaevich about the battle in Petropavlovsk: